 Certified Registered Nurse Anesthetist Salary in USA

-Please note that all salary figures are approximations based upon third party submissions to Indeed.
-These figures are given to the Indeed users for the purpose of generalized comparison only.
+Please note that all salary figures are approximations based on third party submissions to Indeed.
+These figures are given to the Indeed users for generalized comparison only.
 Minimum wage may differ by jurisdiction and you should consult the employer for actual salary figures.

 Certified Registered Nurse Anesthetist (CRNA) are some of the highest-paid RNs in the field.
 Depending on the work setting and state where CRNAs are employed, the U.S. Bureau of Labor Statistics (BLS) noted that in 2016, CRNAs made between $105,400 to $242,000, with the average annual salary being approximately $157,000. (nurse.org)

 Anesthesia care is among the most lucrative nursing specialties.
-Nurse anesthetists enjoy a median annual salary of $157,140, according to the U.S. Bureau of Labor Statistics.
-Salaries vary by geographic region and practice setting and are generally best in major metropolitan areas.
+According to the U.S. Bureau of Labor Statistics, nurse anesthetists earn a median annual salary of $157,140.
+Salaries vary by geographic region and practice setting, but they are generally best in major metropolitan areas.

 According to the Bureau of Labor Statistics Occupational Outlook Handbook, employment of CRNAs is projected to grow by 31% between 2014 and 2024, which is considerably faster than the average for all occupations.

 There is currently a shortage of qualified CRNAs in the United States.
-Because these professionals provide cost-effective services in an era when health care facilities are scrambling to contain rising costs, demand for Certified Registered Nurse Anesthetist services is likely to rise.
-In addition, nurse anesthetists play an important role in promoting patient safety and increasing health care accessibility for underserved populations.
+Because these professionals provide cost-effective services in an era when healthcare facilities are scrambling to contain rising costs, demand for Certified Registered Nurse Anesthetist services is likely to rise.
+Nurse anesthetists also play an important role in promoting patient safety and increasing healthcare accessibility for underserved populations.

-To more Certified Registered Nurse Anesthetist Salary, Find your dream job!
+To more Certified Registered Nurse Anesthetist Salary CLICK HERE, Find your dream job!
 Search for jobs, posts your resume, compare salaries, and find career advice and research.